Short on time? Here’s the best no-logs VPN in 2023:

 🥈 2.
 Private Internet Access — Great No-Logs VPN for Torrenting

 All of PIA’s apps are open-source.
-This is great because it provides even better transparency, as anyone can inspect the code for security vulnerabilities or privacy concerns.
-PIA is also very secure — it comes with RAM-only servers, perfect forward secrecy, full leak protection, and PIA MACE, which is the best VPN ad blocker on the market.
-It works in restrictive countries, has fast speeds, and allows 10 connections.
+This provides even better transparency, as anyone can inspect the code to verify the no-logging policy and check for security vulnerabilities or privacy concerns.
+PIA’s no-logs policy is also backed by RAM-only servers, and it includes an ad blocker (PIA MACE), which blocks trackers.

 But unlike ExpressVPN, PIA is not based in a privacy-friendly country.
 Instead, it’s located in the US, which is part of the 5/9/14 Eyes Alliances.
 But even if US authorities asked for user data, PIA wouldn’t have anything to hand over — it proved many times that it doesn’t store any personally identifiable information.